 The Institute Archives collects materials of enduring and permanent value that document the six schools and all of the offices and divisions of CalArts, all student organizations, the Board of Trustees, CAP, CNP, and REDCAT as well as The Los Angeles Conservatory of Music and the Chouinard Art School.
-The best way to determine if materials are appropriate for donation to the Archives is to schedule an appointment with the institute archivist and/or see our Institute Archives Collection Policy.
+The best way to determine if materials are appropriate for donation to the Archives is to schedule an appointment with the Institute Archivist and/or see our Institute Archives Collection Policy.

 When preparing to transfer materials to the Archives, please fill out the Institute Archives Record Transfer Form.
 Once received, we will advise you on the appropriate transfer method.
-Lastly, please attach a copy of this form to the box, envelope or other container for the materials.
+Lastly, please attach a copy of this form to the box, envelope or container for the materials.

 For general information about donating organizational records to an archives, see the Society of American Archivists' brochure, Donating your Organization's Records to a Repository.